mbellamybb/mbellamybb/README.md

 <h3 align="center"> MBA | Business Consultant | Data Analyst | Tableau & Alteryx Consultant | Dedicated to empowering businesses with data-driven insights & visualizations for strategic growth & success. </h3>

 ### About me:
+Hi, I am Michael Bellamy a results-oriented Data Analyst and Business Consultant with a decade of corporate experience and a strong entrepreneurial background.
+Passionate about leveraging data-driven insights to drive informed decision-making and optimize organizational performance using analytics and visualization tools.

-Over the last decade, I have gained experience in corporate and entrepreneurial spaces as a Business Consultant and Business Owner.
-My more recent experience is in the data analytics field as a Tableau and Alteryx Consultant, where I specialize in data analysis and visualization.
-In the data analytics field, I have designed, built, and implemented client-focused data solutions independently and in collaboration with dynamic teams across various industries.
-In addition, I have participated in public and private training sessions focusing on data analytics best practices and the effective utilization of the Tableau and Alteryx suite of products.
-My academic background includes a Master’s in Business Administration and a Bachelor's in Sociology.
+I hold a Master’s in Business Administration and a Bachelor's in Sociology.
+With over a decade of experience as a Business Consultant and Business Owner, I've navigated both corporate and entrepreneurial landscapes.
+More recently, I've focused on data analytics as a Tableau and Alteryx Consultant, where I design, build, and implement client-focused data solutions.
+My work spans various industries, often collaborating with dynamic teams and leading public and private training and enablement sessions on data analytics best practices and tools.

-Key Skills:
+🔑 Key Skills:

-- Microsoft Office

-- Tableau ( Desktop, Cloud, Server & Tableau Prep)

-- Alteryx (Designer & Server)
+- Tableau and Alteryx

-- SQL (MySQL, Snowflake)

 - Data Analysis and Visualization
+- Excel, SQL
+- Business Consulting (Operations Optimization and Growth Strategy)
 - Project Management

-- Business Consulting (Operations Optimization and Growth Strategy)

 ### Portfolio:  [mbellamybb.com](https://www.mbellamybb.com/)